McNeall/PySuSo/README.md

 )
 ```

-Create a solver providing the board
+Create a solver providing the board:

 ```py
 solver = BasicSolver(board)
 ```

-Call the `solve` method to search for a valid solution
+Call the `solve` method to search for a valid solution:

 ```py
 solver.solve()
 ```

-Full example including imports
+Full example including imports:

 ```py
 from pysuso.boards import Board